V4Fire/Client/src/core/prelude/README.md

 # core/prelude

-This module provides extensions for a bunch of builtin objects, such as String, Number, etc.
+This module provides extensions to a set of built-in objects such as String, Number, etc.
-The module is uploaded to the runtime automatically, you don't need to require it.
+The module is loaded into the runtime automatically, you don't need to require it.